solokha-o/FannyCatsSwiftUI/README.md

-The same iOS mobile app like https://github.com/solokha-o/FunnyCats , but written on SwiftUI.
+The same iOS mobile app like https://github.com/solokha-o/FunnyCats , but written on SwiftUI.</br>
-My experience with SwiftUI and WidgetKit lybrary
+My experience with SwiftUI and WidgetKit lybrary.</br>